Skip to main content

 The Renin-Angiotensin System and Hormonal Crosstalk

 Beyond direct endothelial effects, hormonal therapies interact with broader systemic regulators of vascular tone, such as the Renin-Angiotensin System (RAS).
-The RAS is a critical hormonal cascade involved in regulation, fluid balance, and electrolyte homeostasis.
+The RAS is a critical hormonal cascade involved in blood pressure regulation, fluid balance, and electrolyte homeostasis.
 Angiotensin II, a key effector molecule of the RAS, is a potent vasoconstrictor and can promote vascular remodeling and inflammation.

-Evidence suggests a complex crosstalk between and the RAS.
+Evidence suggests a complex crosstalk between sex hormones and the RAS.
 Testosterone, for example, can modulate RAS components, potentially attenuating the vasoconstrictive and pro-inflammatory effects of Angiotensin II.
 This modulation contributes to a more favorable vascular environment, promoting vasodilation and reducing systemic vascular resistance.
 In warm climates, where maintaining optimal blood pressure and fluid balance is challenging due to increased sweating and vasodilation, a well-regulated RAS, influenced by balanced hormonal levels, becomes even more critical for cardiovascular stability.

 Hormonal therapies can fine-tune the body’s vascular responses by influencing nitric oxide production and modulating systemic regulatory systems like the Renin-Angiotensin System.